Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: Introduction

-Nevertheless, the spiking data transfer and localized access also bring unique challenges, when we are going to achieve the full potential of neuromorphic hardware.
-Fortunately, experiences from the Artificial Neural Network (ANN) realm is helpful for us to do so.
-Many researches have demonstrated that specific types of ANN, formulated as $f(WX+b)$ with input $X$, non-linearity $f$, trainable fixed parameters $W$ and $b$, can be used to build spiking AI models on neuromorphic hardware~\cite{rueckauer2017conversion,sengupta2019going,kim2020spiking}.
-An intuitive approach is to substitute the non-linearity with a spiking neuron, and then the functionality of deep ANN migrates to the so-called deep Spiking Neuron Network (SNN).
+Nevertheless, spiking data transfer and localized access also bring unique challenges when we are going to achieve the full potential of neuromorphic hardware.
+Fortunately, lessons from artificial neural networks (ANNs) are helpful in addressing these challenges.
+Many previous works have shown that specific types of ANN with neurons formulated as $f(WX+b)$ with input $X$, non-linearity $f$, trainable fixed parameters $W$ and $b$, can be used to build spiking AI models on neuromorphic hardware~\cite{rueckauer2017conversion,sengupta2019going,kim2020spiking}.
+An intuitive approach is to substitute the non-linearity with a spiking neuron, and then migrate the functionality of deep ANNs to the so-called deep Spiking Neuron Networks (SNNs).
 Hence, many studies have been dedicated to the refinement of the ANN-SNN conversion scheme, whereby the SNN is endowed with the trainable parameters and architecture of its counterpart ANN~\cite{cao2015spiking,diehl2015fast,han2020rmp,deng2021optimal,li2024error}.
-Such a method involves post-training calibration of trainable parameters and activation values, but it also has some defects that cannot be ignored.
-These SNNs require enormous running rounds, i.e., time steps, to match the performance of ANNs, which significantly impacts running efficiency during inference, incurring additional computation costs and latency.
-Some studies have incorporated special spiking neuron models, which are derived from the neuromorphic pursuit \cite{huawei_fp32,hu2023fast}, making them incompatible with current hardware.
-Another popular approach involves adapting Backward-Propagation-Through-Time algorithms to deep SNN, a method referred to as direct training~\cite{wu2018stbp,wu2019direct,zheng2021going,2022mlf}.
-Such training scheme alleviate the problem of the excessive time-step.
+These methods involve post-training calibration of trainable parameters and activation values.
+However, they also have some disadvantages, such as requiring enormous running rounds, i.e. time steps, to match the performance of ANNs, which significantly impacts running efficiency during inference, incurring additional computation costs and latency.
+Some studies have incorporated special spiking neuron models~\cite{huawei_fp32,hu2023fast}, which are not supported in many neuromorphic processors.
+Another popular approach involves applying Backward-Propagation-Through-Time (BPTT) algorithms to deep SNN, a method referred to as direct training~\cite{wu2018stbp,wu2019direct,zheng2021going,2022mlf}.
+This training approach alleviates the problem of excessive time steps.
 However, the estimated surrogate gradient of the non-differentiable spiking activity of spiking BPTT also has a detrimental effect on the performance of directly trained SNN.
-In addition, the computational overhead and training time of BPTT is considerably greater than that of training an ANN \cite{meng2023towards}.
-And this renders directly training large spiking models theoretically possible, but not practically feasible.
+In addition, the computational overhead and training time of SNNs with BPTT are considerably greater than that of training an ANN \cite{meng2023towards}.
+This renders directly training large spiking models theoretically possible, but not practically feasible.